qns7/macOS.qotfiles/README.md

 in my skhdrc to ensure a functioning _Control_ key where I need it.

-Many of the stock macOS' hotkeys/shortcuts I have either deactivated directly in `System Settings > Keyboard > Keyboard Shortcuts...` or I overwrote them with skhd, e.g.:
+Many of the stock macOS' hotkeys/shortcuts I have either deactivated directly in `System Settings > Keyboard > Keyboard Shortcuts...` or I overwrote them with skhd either with new functions or with `return`, e.g.:

 `fn + shift - a : return # show launchpad`